CentralWorld : the Largest Shopping Complex in Bangkok

 SFW World Cinema is located on the 8th floor.

 The 7th Floor houses the Central Food Hall.
 This seems to be a crossbreed between a regular (with a lot of gourmet food) supermarket, and a standard food hall, with smaller outlets and restaurants where you can have a meal.
 If you only intend to shop for groceries, the location is not really ideal.
-As a guideline for prices, we noted that the Salad Bar sells salads at 18 baht per 100 grams.
+For, we think, even more and better choices, you would be better off going to the Food Hall at Central Chitlom.

 Central Food Hall is located high up on the 7th floor.